CS-433/ml-project-2-ita/README.md

 ## Overview
-This project aims to develop a space-time Proper Orthogonal Decomposition – Deep Learning - Reduced Order Model (POD-DL-ROM) for deriving a data-driven reduced-order solution to the time-dependent Navier-Stokes equations in a blood vessel. an autoencoder with dense layers that efficiently compresses POD coefficients of velocity (spatial and temporal) into a lowerdimensional latent space and a fully connected neural network that in parallel maps physical parameters to these latent variables.
+This project aims to develop a space-time Proper Orthogonal Decomposition – Deep Learning - Reduced Order Model (POD-DL-ROM) for deriving a data-driven reduced-order solution to the time-dependent Navier-Stokes equations in a blood vessel. architecture includes an autoencoder with dense layers that efficiently compresses POD coefficients of velocity (spatial and temporal) into a lowerdimensional latent space and a fully connected neural network that in parallel maps physical parameters to these latent variables.

 ## Files